 - Up to 85% of benefits are taxed for married filers with a combined income of more than $44,000.

 For purposes of this calculation, “combined income” is considered to be your adjusted gross income plus your nontaxable interest and half of your Social Security benefits.

 Your Property Tax Will Likely Go Up

 Many retirees live on fixed incomes and plan on having relatively static expenses.
-Although most costs tend to slowly rise over time due to the effects of inflation, some of these can be offset with annual cost-of-living adjustments from Social Security payouts or from investment returns.
-Retirees can also trim their expenses by purchasing less-expensive items or generic brand names.
+Although most costs tend to rise slowly over time due to the effects of inflation, some of these can be offset with annual cost-of-living adjustments from Social Security payouts or investment returns.
+Retirees can also trim expenses by purchasing less-expensive items or generic brand names.
 But if you own your home, one expense you’ll have little control over is rising property taxes.
 For those already retired, the skyrocketing home prices over the past few years have left some homeowners with large jumps in their assessed values and property taxes.
 While some will say this is a good problem to have, for a retiree not interested in selling their home, it just amounts to another rising expense that acts as a drain on their cash flow.